Tuna White Bean Salad

-Every now and again I get a pretty strong craving for canned tuna, but there are two problems with that: 1) canned tuna has gotten quite expensive and 2) All that mayo can be pretty dangerous.
+Every now and again, I get a pretty strong craving for canned tuna, but there are two problems with that: 1) canned tuna has gotten quite expensive, and 2) I don’t always want tuna mayo.
 So, I came up with this easy little Tuna and White Bean Salad to solve both of those problems.
+It’s completely mayo-free, budget-friendly, extremely filling, and one of my favorite ways to boost my protein intake at lunchtime!

-top view of a bowl of tuna and white bean salad with pita chips on the side
+Overhead view of a bowl of tuna and white bean salad with a spoon.

 Share this recipe